efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 > Figure 10: Cloud Shell Screenshot

-Note, for each of these commands, you can add the `--help` parameter to get more information about the tool and how it can be used.
+For each of these commands, you can add the `--help` parameter to get more information about the tool and how it can be used.
 For example, entering `gcloud --help` shows information about the `gcloud` command itself, and `gcloud app --help` shows information about how to interact with App Engine via `gcloud`.
-Further note, as this is effectively a Linux terminal, hitting `q` will escape the manual page that pops up whenever you look at the help files.
+Further note, as this is essentially a glorified Linux terminal, hitting `q` will escape the manual page that pops up whenever you look at the help files.

 ### Text Editing